svartika/MarvelApp/README.md

     	}

 ## How to bind a generic ClickEventListener to my RecyclerView and trigger actions from it
 I created an Effect class in controller.
-I did this instead of using and enum with actions defined in it so that effect can be more generic.
+I did this instead of using enum with actions defined in it so that effect can be more generic.

     public abstract class Effect {  }

-In AbsCharactersListPageController,
+In AbsCharactersListPageController, I declared ClickListener, ClickEffect and passed the ClickListener to the State.

+	...
+	    class State {
+		      ...;
+	        public AbsMarvelCharacterClickedListener marvelCharacterClickedListener;
+	        public State(boolean loading, boolean error, List<ProcessedMarvelCharacter> marvelCharactersList, AbsMarvelCharacterClickedListener marvelCharacterClickedListener) {
+	            ...
+	            this.marvelCharacterClickedListener = marvelCharacterClickedListener;
+	        }
+	    }
         abstract class AbsMarvelCharacterClickedListener<T> {
             public abstract void invoke(T item);
         }
         public class ClickEffect<T> extends Effect{
     	    public T item;

     	    public ClickEffect(T item) {
     	        this.item = item;
     	    }
     	}

-In CharactersListPageController
+In CharactersListPageController, I created LiveData of type Effect.
+I implemented the invoke function of ClickListener and I posted a ClickEffect instance to the LiveData of type Effect.

 	    MutableLiveData<Effect> effectLiveData = new MutableLiveData<>();
     	public LiveData<Effect> effectLiveData() { return effectLiveData; }
     public class MarvelCharacterClickedListener extends AbsMarvelCharacterClickedListener<ProcessedMarvelCharacter> {